To view and change the performance and reputation monitors, select Reputation Monitors.

-This will open the Monitor Preferences Screen.
-A contact is established by default when you install NS8 Protect.
-You may want to set this to a specific contact in your company to make sure performance notifications do not get missed.
-Additional contacts can be added using the Monitor Contact Screen.
+The Monitor Preferences page appears.
+By default, a contact is established when you install NS8.
+You can set this to a specific contact in your company to make sure performance notifications do not get missed.
+To add more contacts, use the Contacts menu

-The certificate monitor checks the validity of certificates and alerts you to the following before your certificates expire:
+This monitor checks the validity of certificates and tells you the following information before your certificates expire:

-- Whether the certificate has a revoked root CA
+- If the certificate has a revoked root CA

-- Whether the certificate supports a cipher that has been deprecated
+- If the certificate supports a cipher that has been deprecated

 - DNS Time: The average amount of time DNS resolution takes.

-- Response Time: The average amount of time the web server takes to begin the response to the user.
+- Response Time: The average amount of time the web server takes to start the response to the user.

 - Interactive Time: The average amount of time in milliseconds before the page becomes interactive.

-Once implemented, there is sophisticated reporting available on performance issues that can be segmented by:
+There's sophisticated reporting available about performance issues that can be segmented by:

-The Google Safe Browsing monitor checks if your site has been flagged by the Google Safe Browsing service for hosting malware or being a phishing site.
+This monitor checks to see if Google Safe Browsing has flagged your site for hosting malware or being a phishing site.

-Google provides this service in order to warn users to websites that the site is unsafe.
-It is also used by security systems to prevent users from browsing listed sites.
+Google provides this service to warn users that the site is unsafe.
+Security systems also use Google Safe Browsing to keep users from browsing listed sites.

-If you are listed, this indicates that your site has been compromised and/or infected with malware.
+If you're listed, your site has been compromised or infected with malware.

-This monitor utilizes our global network of monitoring stations to make sure your website is available and responsive from around the world.
+This monitor uses our global network of monitoring stations to make sure that your website is available and responsive from around the world.
 The website monitor continuously checks your site for the following issues: